Shaaali/identity-apps/docs/guides/authentication/conditional-auth/group-based-template.md

 1. Access the application URL.
 2. Try to log in with a user who does not belong to any of the configured groups (manager or employee).
-You will successfully signed in to the application.
+You will successfully sign in to the application.
 3. Log out of the application.
 4. Log in with a user who belongs to the `manager` or `employee` group or both.
 TOTP authentication is prompted.
     <img :src="$withBase('/assets/img/guides/conditional-auth/enter-otp-token.png')" width="350" alt="group-based-2fa-conditional-auth-totp-page">